manjul5x/Restock/README.md

 ## Standardization

 ### How Logging Works
+This is actually still a bit of a mess and needs to be standardised properly

 #### Logger Architecture
 - **Unified Logger**: `ForecasterLogger` class provides consistent logging across all modules